 A married man that has a child or children is called an aob, while a married woman with children is a taras.
 Such a man would wear a sorab which is a strip of soft leather worn between legs.
 Both ends are tucked under thong around waist and flapped over at front and the back.
 They would also wear a danakhōb which is the skin of any smallish animal that the wife presents to her husband at their wedding to wear on his head.
 The men would wear the "head hide" to ceremonies and on auspicious occasions to show that he is the head of a household.
 The hide would preferably be of a ǃnoreb (a common genet).
 Married women just like girls would wear a ǀgâubes (rear loincloth) and would wear a ǀawiǃgaes (loincloth consisting of strips) instead of a regular ǃgaes.
 A ǁkhaikhōb would also be worn only to ceremonies and on auspicious occasions, but mostly during pregnancy and by elder women on a daily basis.
 The ǁkhaikhōb is the hide of a medium-sized antelope most preferably a ǀhauib (a Damara dik-dik) or a dôas, ǀnâus (Duiker) that is worn to cover breast and the abdomen (during pregnancy).

 An elderly man, kaikhoeb, is any Damara male that has undergone the second and last hunting ritual.
-An elderly woman, a kaikhoes, is a female that has concluded her menstrual cycle.
+An elderly woman, a kaikhoes, is a female or a lady (khaokhoes) that has concluded her menstrual cycle.
 All elderly men and women would wear a ǃgūb, which is a skirt-like loin-cloth or traditional skirt for men and women.
 Elderly women would also wear a ǁkhaikhōb and sometimes a khōǃkhaib (headgear fashioned of soft hide).

 Women being more aware of beautification would wear ǃgamdi (small traditional earrings made from iron and or copper) and wear necklaces made of ostrich egg shells known as a ǁnûib in Khoekhoegowab.
 Women wore ǃganudi (arm bangles) and ǃgoroǃkhuidi (ornamental anklets) they also originally made from iron and or copper later replaced by beads and or ostrich egg shells.
 An anklet made from moth larvae (ǀkhîs) was also worn but only during performances/dances along with a tussled apron known as a ǀhapis (for females) and or ǀhapib (for males)